pgabow/stupid_ai_johndoe_blog/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Folder Structure